vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 IN THE TANTRĀLOKA.

 1. The cause of bondage.
 2. The way to freedom.
 3. What is knowledge as distinct from ignorance.
 4. What is Mokșa according to the Trika.
-5. Conceptions of Mokşa of other schools.
+5. Conceptions of Mokṣa of other schools.
 6. What is the ultimate reality of the objective world.
 7. The process of manifestation of the universe.
 8. The ways to realisation of the ultimate reality.
 9. The points of difference between one way and another.
 10. Bimbapratibimba Vāda.

 1. T. A., Comm., I, 29.
 2. T. A., I, 149.
 3. T. A., I, 288.HIS WORKS

 47

-11. Comparison of the Tattvas from Puruşa to Prthvī with
+11. Comparison of the Tattvas from Puruṣa to Prthvī with

 those of the Sankhya.
 12. The worlds in the universe as conceived by the Saivas.
 13. Saiva rituals.
 14. Autobiographical touches.